-NAAA Receives Best of NAMA Award for 100th Anniversary Website
+NAAA Receives Best of NAMA Award for 100th Anniversary Website categories, and NAMA received 1,082 entries in six regions this year.

 NAAA is pleased to announce that it has received the National Agri-Marketing Association's Best of NAMA Regional Merit Award for the 100th aerial application anniversary website in its "Website Directed to Consumers" category for Region Five, which includes Southeastern, Carolinas/Virginia and Midsouth states.